objcio/articles/2014-08-02-dependency-injection.md

 ### "Which DI Framework Should I Use?"

 My advice for folks starting off with mock objects is to avoid using any mock object framework, at first, as you'll have a better sense of what's going on.
 My advice for folks starting off with DI is the same.
-But you can get even further in DI without a framework, relying solely on 'Poor Man's DI' where you do it yourself.
+But you can get even further in DI without a framework, relying solely on 'Poor Man's DI,' where you do it yourself.

 Actually, chances are good that you've already used a DI framework! **It's called Interface Builder**.
 IB isn't just about laying out interfaces; arbitrary properties can be filled with the real objects by declaring those properties as IBOutlets.
 This works well for creating an object graph at the point when you create a view.
-In his 2009 article, ["Dependency Inversion Principle and iPhone"][Smith], Eric Smith calls Interface Builder "my favorite DI framework of all time," giving an example of how to use Interface Builder for dependency injection.
+In his 2009 article, ["Dependency Inversion Principle and iPhone,"][Smith] Eric Smith calls Interface Builder "my favorite DI framework of all time," giving an example of how to use Interface Builder for dependency injection.

 [Smith]: http://blog.8thlight.com/eric-smith/2009/04/16/dependency-inversion-principle-and-iphone.html